outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - opposite:
                 - the problem is the opposite of ('not') the solution
                 - the solution is different from error structures
+              - invalid
+                - the solution is a lack of a valid version of the problem in the problem space (the problem cant exist in the problem space given a definition of 'valid' including validation rules)
+              - undefined
+                - the solution is a lack of problem definition (the problem is abstract rather than clearly defined, or structural, in the problem space)
+              - empty
+                - the solution is a lack of the problem (the problem has no possible value in the problem space)
             - similarity (alignment):
               - the solution is some change applied to the problem that convert the problem into a useful component (an alignment with a useful intent)
               - the solution makes the origin position more similar to the target position
+              - the solution is some coordinating structure (like a complement) with the problem that converts the problem into a non-problem
       - build/cause:
         - input/output
           - the solution is some change applied to the problem that produces or is produced by a structure (like an interaction)